Jenin refugee camp: History

-Establishment
+Establishment and Israeli occupation

-The Jenin refugee camp was formally established in 1953, after a snowstorm had destroyed a previous refugee camp in the region.
+The Jenin refugee camp was formally established in 1953 after a snowstorm had destroyed a previous refugee camp in the region.
 The camp was established over 372 dunams of land that was leased to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) for an extended period of time, and was later expanded to 473 dunams (0.42 km2).

 The camp is located in the city of Jenin.
 To its north is the Jezreel Valley or Marj Ibn Amir (مرج ابن عامر), and to its east is Jordan Valley.
-The camp, and the entirety of the West Bank, was under Jordanian control at the time of its establishment, following the Jordanian annexation of the West Bank that took place in 1950.
+The camp and the entirety of the West Bank was under Jordanian control at the time of its establishment, following the Jordanian annexation of the West Bank that took place in 1950.

-Israeli occupation and rise of militancy

 Following the defeat of the Arab Armies in the Six-Day War of 1967, the West Bank, including the Jenin camp, came under Israeli occupation.
 Following the Israeli invasion of southern Lebanon in 1982, the Palestine Liberation Organization (PLO) was forced out of the country, settling in Tunisia.
 However, many PLO militants chose to return to the occupied Palestinian territories, leading to the emergence of a number of militant groups, a number of which were centered in the vicinity of Jenin.
 These groups included the 'Black Panthers' of Fatah and the 'Red Eagles' of the Popular Front for the Liberation of Palestine (PFLP).

-First Intifada and Oslo years

 The residents of the Jenin camp participated in the First Intifada, a major Palestinian uprising against Israel that took place in the late 1980s and early 1990s.
 During that intifada, the camp was the target of several Israeli raids conducted in search of militants.
 The Oslo Accords, signed at the end of the First Intifada, transferred the control and administration of the camp to the then-newly established Palestinian National Authority (PA).